pygeos/pygeos-wheels/README.md

 # PyGEOS wheelbuilder

+**This repository is not used anymore**
+Wheels are now built using cibuildwheel on [Github Actions](https://github.com/pygeos/pygeos/actions/workflows/release.yml).

 This repository contains build scripts to fabricate wheels for pygeos.

 There are two completely independent scripts: one for Linux/OSX (based on